pacs-course/pacs-examples/Examples/src/Parallel/MPI/SendRecv/README.md

 E= anlog(n)/(panlog(n/p))=log(n)/(p log(n/p)) ~  1/p (for large n)

 Therefore, it may be convenient only for small p.
 It is not a good algorithm since it scales very badly.
-It is here only to schow a simple implementation of `MPI_Sendrecv` and also a few c++ tricks.
+It is here only to show a simple implementation of `MPI_Sendrecv` and also a few C++ tricks.

 A more interesting algorithm is parallel quicksort, whose message passing implementation is rather heavy since it requires a lot of communication.
 It is more suited for a shared memory environment and indeed it is reported in `Parallel/OpenMP/Sort`.